BoiseState/CS321_Bioinformatics/README.md

 In particular, results are provided for `query1`,..., `query10`, `query20`, and `query31` query files
 for `test0.gbk` and `test5.gbk` GeneBank files.

-Three test scripts are provided at the top-level of the project (for intergration testing).
+Three test scripts are provided at the top-level of the project (for integration testing).
 These compare your results to the results files mentioned above.

 ```bash